 You know you need to make the $800 payment for your California S Corp, but you don’t know how.
 Here’s a step-by-step guide on how to pay the $800 minimum franchise tax for your S Corp.

-And another important detail that will come up several times later in this blog: The $800 minimum franchise tax is a prepayment.
-It is due by April 15th of the tax year in question (unless holidays or a weekend, in which case you are given a couple more days).
+Just one important detail that will come up several times later in this blog: The $800 minimum franchise tax is a prepayment.
+It most cases, it is due by April 15th of the tax year in question (unless holidays or a weekend, in which case you are given a couple more days).
 For example, for the 2024 tax year, the minimum franchise tax was due on April 15th, 2024; however, the 2024 income taxes will be paid either throughout the 2024 year via estimated payments or in 2025 when the tax return is finally due.

 Now let’s pay that tax!